Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Can I use Banner to sign up for a class at a remote site?

-No. All students must forward registration forms to the QA/RA Office.
-You may use Banner to view your bill and obtain your transcript, but you cannot register or drop courses through Banner.
-Please fax or email the registration form to us, and we will process it manually.
+No. All students must forward registration forms to the RA and QA Office.
+You may use Banner to view your bill and obtain your transcript, but you cannot register through Banner.
+We must process forms manually.

 What if I need to drop a course?
 Will I get my money back?

-As long as you drop a course before the established deadline, you can receive a complete refund.
+If you drop a course by the stated deadline, you will receive a complete refund.
 See: http://www.temple.edu/pharmacy_qara/dropping_course.htm

 Bills and Tuition

-How much does Temple charge for a QA/RA course?
+How much does Temple charge for a Regulatory Affairs and Quality Assurance course?

 Books are not included in these tuition fees.

-How do I get a copy of my bill?
+How do I get a copy of my tuition bill?

-Temple issues bills electronically.
-You will receive a notice through your TUmail when your tuition statement is available.
-Please make sure you look at your TUmail account on a regular basis, since the University will send other official updates to you through TUmail.
+Temple issues tuition statements electronically through TUmail.
+Please check your TUmail account on a regular basis, since the University will send other official updates to you through TUmail.